Statutory guidance

 After use, the marked boxes and their contents must be disposed of in accordance with the Animal By-Products Regulations”.

 8. When introduced to the crop all marked hives must have a queen lock or similar device to prevent the queens leaving the hive and at all times this lock must be set to the position intended to prevent the escape of queens.
-Colony hives must not be used where this lock is lacking, damaged or can be set in such a position which permits queens to leave the hive, and Natural England must be informed of any such issues (see Annex A).
+Colony hives must not be used where this lock is lacking, damaged or can be set in such a position which permits queens to leave the hive, and Natural England must be informed of any such issues (see Annex A for reporting requirements).

 9. Individual hives must be closed and removed from the crop 70 days after introduction, the bumblebees killed within two days and the hives disposed of as soon as possible.
 Bumblebees are to be killed either by freezing for at least two days at -18°C or by the application of an approved bee / wasp nest treatment insecticide.